Zieten, Hans Joachim von

 During peacetime, the Prussian army did not rest on its laurels and continued to train intensively.
 Zieten was charged with the reorganization of the Prussian cavalry.
 Besides their usual role as light cavalry, Frederick II asked von Winterfeldt to train hussars to line cavalry tactic.
 Thus, they learned to attack in linear close formations.

-In August 1756, in the first months of the Seven Years' War broke out, Zieten had just been promoted lieutenant-general.
+On August 12, 1756, in the first months of the Seven Years' War broke out, Zieten was promoted to lieutenant-general.

-In 1757, Zieten assumed important commands during the battle of Reichenberg (April 21) and the battle of Prague (May 6).
-On June 18 in the battle of Kolin, Zieten led the left wing of cavalry.
+In 1757, Zieten assumed important commands during the Combat of Reichenberg (April 21) and the Battle of Prague (May 6).
+On June 18 in the Battle of Kolin, Zieten led the left wing of cavalry.
 In this disastrous defeat, his wing was the only victorious corps of troops of the Prussian army.
-On December 5 in the battle of Leuthen, Zieten's cavalry began the fighting and later concluded the battle by its decisive attack on the open flanks of the Austrians.
+On December 5 in the Battle of Leuthen, Zieten's cavalry began the fighting and later concluded the battle by its decisive attack on the open flanks of the Austrians.

-On August 15 1760 in the battle of Liegnitz, Zieten contained the main Austrian army.
-On November 3 at the battle of Torgau, Zieten misdirected the frontal attack on the Austrian positions.
+On August 15, 1760 in the Battle of Liegnitz, Zieten contained the main Austrian army.
+Frederick promoted him to general of cavalry on the battlefield.
+On November 3 at the Battle of Torgau, Zieten misdirected the frontal attack on the Austrian positions.
 This was almost the only error in his career.
 However, he redeemed his mistake by his lightning attack on the Siptitz Heights, which eventually decided the day.

 In 1763, after the Peace of Hubertusburg, Zieten went into retirement in Berlin and Wustrau.
 His health did not allow him to assume active service during the campaign of 1778.